OCA/product-variant/product_variant_configurator/readme/USAGE.md

 (after installing sale_management application)

-1. Go to `Sales > Catalog > Product Variants`.
+1. Go to `Sales > Products > Product Variants`.
-2. Click on "Create" button for creating a new one.
+2. Click on "New" button for creating a new one.
 3. On the field "Product Template", select a product template that has several attributes.
 4. A table with the attributes of the template will appear below.